 Talking of this, below is what relationship blogger, TinzRant thinks regarding women making the first move in regards to dating.
 As I feel women have this fear that they shouldn’t do it and not normal but Tinz will break that down for you!

 “In society it is considered the norm for a man to make the first move on a woman, whether it be expressing his interest in her or simply initiating a conversation.
-The 21st century is the time to break stereotypes, and with woman in particular striving for equality in all aspects it is still very much apparent that many are under the impression that the man is supposed to court the woman.
+The 21st century is the time to break stereotypes, and with women, in particular, striving for equality in all aspects it is still very much apparent that many are under the impression that the man is supposed to court the woman.

-Tradition plays a huge role in shaping both women and men’s perceptions in regards to making the first move; the fact that men are considered to be the masculine gender that should take the lead definitely influences individual’s mind-sets.
+Tradition plays a huge role in shaping both women and men’s perceptions in regards to making the first move; the fact that men are considered to be the masculine gender that should take the lead definitely influences an individual’s mind-sets.

 She’s too upfront

 When a woman makes a move on a man she is sometimes referred to as forward and to up for it, which I believe is a reason women refrain from making the first move on the opposite sex.
 Although an immature man can consider you approaching him as forward, most would see it as both bold and confident.
-He will respect the fact that you was not afraid to initiate conversation with him and go for what you want instead of waiting for it to come to you.
+He will respect the fact that you were not afraid to initiate the conversation with him and go for what you want instead of waiting for it to come to you.